-Whether it’s a romantic bouquet of red roses for your first anniversary, a few select stems from your bridal bouquet or some wild buds your husband plucked for you during a morning hike, there’s nothing more lovely than receiving a beautiful bouquet of flowers for a special occasion.
+Whether it’s a romantic bouquet of red roses for your first anniversary, a few select stems from your bridal bouquet, or some wild buds your husband plucked for you during a morning hike, there’s nothing more lovely than receiving a beautiful bouquet of flowers for a special occasion.

-But if the thought of letting them shrivel up and die isn’t an option, learning how to preserve and frame them at home will help their beauty—and heartfelt memories—endure for years to come.
+If the thought of letting them shrivel up and die isn’t an option, learning how to preserve and frame them at home will help their beauty—and heartfelt memories—endure for years to come.

 Meet the Expert